-And while we're sitting here getting the mind to settle down and be still, Ajaan Lee's image is that it's like having a chicken that lays eggs.
-You eat some of the eggs to keep yourself nourished and you take the eggs apart to see what eggs are made of, what their parts are.
+And while we're sitting here getting the mind to settle down and be still, Ajaan Lee's image is that it's like raising a chicken that lays eggs.
+The eggs stand for becoming.
+You eat some of the eggs to keep yourself nourished and you take the other eggs apart to see what eggs are made of, what their parts are.
 Or you watch how they develop.
 The analogy breaks down there, but ultimately you get to the point where you don't need the eggs any more, either for the nourishment or for the purpose of your investigation.

 That's when you put the path aside.
 Even right view gets put aside.
-That's when you experience the noble truth of cessation.
-But in the meantime you want to make sure that right view is always there, hovering around your meditation to keep it on course and to make sure that what you're doing is transparent to you.
+That's when you experience the noble truth of cessation: total freedom from craving, and as a result, total freedom from suffering and stress.
+But in the meantime, you want to make sure that right view is always there, hovering around your meditation to keep it on course and to make sure that what you're doing is transparent to you.
 That's how the process of becoming in concentration leads to something that goes beyond becoming, where there's no suffering at all.